Regulations Concerning Student Sponsored Events

 - Material may not be posted on doors, painted surfaces, classrooms, or outside of buildings.
 Bulletin boards outside classrooms are available for the posting of material on a space available basis.
 Sponsors are responsible for the removal of their material after the expiration date or once the material becomes obsolete.
 Any obsolete material may be removed by any member of the College staff.

 - Alcoholic beverages: If a group or organization desires to serve alcohol for a special event on or off campus they must submit a written request to the president of the College.
 The College president has the authority to designate the time and place for special events where alcoholic beverages may be served.
-If serving of alcohol is approved, the sponsor must provide approved security to check identification of any student attending the function to ensure compliance with Nevada State Law and the legal and appropriate use of alcohol.
+If the serving of alcohol is approved, the sponsor must provide approved security to check identification of any student attending the function to ensure compliance with Nevada State Law and the legal and appropriate use of alcohol.